Taking Care of Your Baby After the First Few Weeks

 Gather towels, soap, a diaper, and clean baby clothes before you start.
 It is often easier to bathe your baby if you have two people doing the job.

 Fill the sink or bathing tub with water that feels comfortably warm to your elbow, but not hot.
 Put in enough water to cover your baby so she doesn't get cold.
 Gently ease your baby into the water holding her securely in your arm.
-Your baby's head should rest in the bend of your elbow and your hand should hold her arm securely.

 You can also wash your baby's hair after drying her from the bath.
 Wrap her in a warm towel (heated in the clothes dryer) to help keep her warm.
 Hold her head near the faucet, and wet and wash her hair.